skellis46/finger-pointing-moon/comms.md

 SW13 0DA
 UK

 Please write in any language (it will be presented in that language).
-It is up to you if you'd like to include your name and where it is that you call home.
+Your letter might only be a sentence, or it might have more detail.
+It is also up to you if you'd prefer to include your name and where it is that you call home.

 If you'd like to be kept informed about the project (and where and when it will happen) just let me know and include some way of contacting you.

 Thank you so much for your time and please do share this letter with people you are close to.

 Simon

+It's 1995.
+I'm in the middle of lots of bodies.
+The music is loud.
+The room is sweating.
+I feel as if the movement is happening to me, and that I couldn't stop it even if I wanted to: moving, sweating, moving, dancing.

 ---